mfreeborndbt/simple_demo_data_eng/README.md

 task seed
 ```

 6. Remove the `jaffle-data` folder, then uninstall the temporary dbt Core installation.
 Again, this was to allow you to seed the large data files, you don't need it for the rest of the project which will use the dbt Cloud CLI.
 You can then delete your `profiles.yml` file and the configuration in your `dbt_project.yml` file.
-You should also delete the `jaffle-data` path from the `seeds:` config in your `dbt_project.yml`.

 ```bash
 rm -rf seeds/jaffle-data